duncombe/glossary/README.md

 <DT><a name="S"></a><a href=#contents>S</a><DD>
   <DT>SAEON <DD>South African Environmental Observation Network
+  <DT>SANCCOB  <DD>Southern African Foundation for the Conservation of Coastal Birds
   <DT>SANCOR <DD>South African Network for Coastal and Oceanic Research
   <DT>SAVE <DD>South Atlantic Ventilation Experiment
   <DT>Scitools <DD><a href="http://scitools.org.uk">Scitools</a> comprises Iris and Cartopy, open source Python libraries initially created by the UK Met Office to enable the visualisation of weather and climate data.